bettychenyi/linux-documents/docs/How-to-configure-Linux-access-with-key-only.md

 3. In the ```"Advanced SSH settings"``` tab, check ```"User private key"```, then browser the local ssh private key file ("betty_id_rsa").

 Now, we can launch this connection with key authentication.

+#### 2) Putty

+We need to export the private key from this id-rsa pem file, then use it in Putty.

+1. Launch "PUTTYGEN"
+2. Click "Load", then choose the file type to "All Files (*.*)", then select the key file "betty_id_rsa"
+3. Click "Save private key" to export the ppk file.

+In Putty, load this key from this menu: "Connection" > "SSH" > "Auth" > then browse this private key file from the textbox "Private key file for authentication:".

 ### 4. Remove password authentication from the target linux machine.